-- teams would have to be moved to alternative pitches or sites to play home matches which could be unacceptable in terms of proximity to the team's core supply of players, club roots, etc. - iii) It is yet unknown the impact of the transfer of local authority controlled sites to parish councils with regards to which pitches will remain as secure in tenure, and also whether any pitches will be lost from formal pitch use to other leisure uses; - iv) The strategy is only short-term additional capacity is likely to be needed beyond 2021 to accommodate known growth in the population to 2026 and beyond within the context of an extended plan period for the next Local Plan; - v) There may be unforeseeable issues in delivering the 3G provision identified by scenario 2b which could lead to a delay in the provision of the capacity as anticipated; and, - vi) To allow for flexibility of when demand changes season to season; - vii) Should all teams calculated in the projections of demand for 3Gs not migrate to a 3G surface to play matches (for example, due to cost, distance away from a 3G pitch, favouring their current home pitch as a preferred ground, etc.). - 2.213 Levels of actual and short-term demand will need to be closely monitored to understand how real demand increases during the lifetime of the strategy, particularly after the initial 3 years of the strategy period.
+- iii) It is yet unknown the impact of the transfer of local authority controlled sites to parish councils with regards to which pitches will remain as secure in tenure, and also whether any pitches will be lost from formal pitch use to other leisure uses; - iv) The strategy is only short-term and assessment period only medium-term additional capacity is likely to be needed beyond 2026 to accommodate known growth in the population beyond that date within the context of an extended plan period for the next Local Plan; - v) There may be unforeseeable issues in delivering the 3G provision identified by scenario 2b which could lead to a delay in the provision of the capacity as anticipated; and, - vi) To allow for flexibility of when demand changes season to season; - vii) To allow for the likely delivery of any new pitch hubs at strategic allocations towards the end of development delivery; - viii) Should all teams calculated in the projections of demand for 3Gs not migrate to a 3G surface to play matches (for example, due to cost, distance away from a 3G pitch, favouring their current home pitch as a preferred ground, etc.). - 2.222 There is no suggestion, even if pitches fall out of use, that green open space should be lost.
+Green infrastructure, protected by policies in the Local Plan, should be retained for many reasons outside of their use for sport (for example, leisure, recreation and physical and mental health, use by other pitch and outdoor sport, habitats and biodiversity, air quality and quality of life, performing a sustainable drainage role, etc.). - 2.223 Levels of actual demand will need to be closely monitored to understand how real demand increases during the lifetime of the strategy, particularly after the initial 3-5 years of the strategy period.
 As projections of demand and need are based on assumptions around increasing growth and participation, which may or may not come to fruition, additional provision after the first few years of the strategy period should be responsive to demonstrable levels of demand.
-The movement of demand away from small 3Gs and sand based surfaces to any new full size 3G provision should also be monitored (with regard to potential impact on other sports such as hockey with use by other sports often being important to maintain viability of full sized sand based pitches in the long term).
+The movement of demand away from small 3Gs and sand-based surfaces to any new full size 3G provision should also be monitored (with regard to potential impact on other sports such as hockey with use by other sports often being important to maintain viability of full sized sand-based pitches in the long term).
 Importantly, the transition of demand to 3G pitches, both for training and for match play, must be well managed.